sebschlo/Calculator/README.md

 Project 1
 Sebastian Schloesser

+APP INSTRUCTIONS

+Guide to use calculator app.

+Buttons:
+left arrow - decoration
+right arrow - decoration
+orange alt button - alt option clear - backspace, clears all when alt is selected
++/- - if there is only one number on the screen, it will invert its sign X - variable x
+STR - computes whatever is on the screen and stores it as variable X pi - insert pi constant, e constant when alt is selected ENTER - compute expression on screen

+Everything else is self explanatory.

+INITIAL PLAN

 This project will consist of creating an iOS calculator.
 In order to follow a proper MVC structure, I will place all the computation methods in a model class.
 The view will be all held in the storyboard and its respective controller will